yukaitung/lgdxrobot-docs/content/lgdxrobot2/ros2/extra-webots-docker.md

 weight: 51
 ---

-The LGDXRobot2 ROS 2 Docker image allows you to deploy all dependencies in one go, but it does not include Webots.
+The LGDXRobot2 ROS 2 Docker image allows all dependencies to be deployed in one go, but it does not include Webots.
 Running Webots inside Docker may be slow.
-Fortunately, Webots is flexible and can run on the simulation via network.
+Fortunately, Webots is flexible and can operate with the simulation over the network.

 1. Create a folder for sharing Webots files